Upcoming projects 2017-2018

 July 30, 2016

 What a Successful day for the Keiki in Hawaii!!!
 Waikiki Rotarians and the Boy Scouts of America arrived with one main goal in mind.
 Collect school supplies for Keiki in need today at the WalMart store Keeaumoku.
 It's just amazing the generosity of the shoppers today.
-We were able to collect enough school supplies to fill to capacity 3 SUVs and collected over $1,350.00 in cash.
+We were able to collect enough school supplies to fill to capacity 3 SUVs and collected over $2,000.00 in cash (From donations from Wal-Mart Shoppers, A very special angel who gave a donation of $500.00 and from our own club members).
 MAHALO to our generous Walmart shoppers and donors and to Waikiki Rotarians and the Boys Scouts Troop #33.
 School Supplies will be donated to various Schools and Homeless Shelters on Oahu.
 A generous donor wrote a check for $500.00 for our school supply drive.
-We were able to purchased over 60 Backpacks.
+We were able to purchased over 190 Backpacks.
 Thank you!
 Community Service Chair Stephen Morgan said "We are proud to provide the tools to succeed in school for students from low income and for those in need".
 The next step is to pack up and deliver to schools and homeless shelters!

 A message from Hawaii Literacy-Cooling the Bookmobile